TO CELLAR OR NOT TO CELLAR?

 A Memorable Tasting

-The question arose once more when Chelsea Vintners’ Jon Higgs and Chris Wood attended a particularly memorable Champagne tasting.
-On offer were some incredibly rare vintages ranging from Dom Pérignon 1959 to Krug 1990 (a famously good year for many French wines) and a Taittinger Comtes de Champagne 2002.
-Chris and most of the other lucky attendees felt that the 1959 and 1990 were still amazing, with sumptuous depth and complexity but also an extraordinary amount of life still in them.
-However, Jon was a little harder to convince, describing one or two as “lacklustre, and a little flat”.
-An excellent example of how different our individual interpretations of wine can be!
+The question of age-worthiness arose once more recently when Chelsea Vintners attended a particularly memorable vintage Champagne tasting.
+On offer were some incredibly rare vintages ranging from Dom Pérignon 1959 to Krug 1990 (a legendary vintage year) and a Taittinger Comtes de Champagne 2002.
+Almost without exception, the Chelsea Vintners delegates and the other lucky attendees felt that both the 1959 and 1990 were incredible wines.
+Each showed a gorgeously well-developed profile with sumptuous depth and complexity, but still an extraordinary amount of life and energy remaining.

-The reality is, like any other wine, the enjoyment of aged Champagne is simply a matter of taste and circumstance.
-It all comes down to the palate of the drinker and whether the occasion itself calls for cork-popping freshness or something broodier and more mature.
-However, there’s no doubt that aged Champagne is one of the most sought-after fine wines in the world today and a truly spectacular way to celebrate a special occasion.
-We can’t think of a more special birthday experiences than enjoying a bottle of Champagne from your birth year!
+The reality is, like any other wine, ageing Champagne is ultimately a matter of taste and circumstance.
+It all comes down to the palate of the drinker and whether the occasion itself calls for cork-popping freshness or something weightier and more mature.
+However, there’s no doubt that aged Champagne is one of the most sought-after fine wines in the world and a truly spectacular way to celebrate a special occasion.

-The debate around our favourite Champagne continues in the Chelsea Vintners office … what better reason to carry on with our tastings?
+The debate around our favourite Champagne, aged or otherwise, continues in the Chelsea Vintners office … what better reason to carry on tasting?